plone/documentation/docs/install/create-project-cookieplone.md

 #### Python

-{term}`UV` will download and install the required Python version for your project.
+{term}`uv` will download and install the required Python version for your project.

 #### nvm